-934.-(1) Where a solicitor who has acted for a party in a cause or matter has ceased so to act and the party has not given notice of change in accordance with rule 930, or notice of intention to act in person in accordance with rule 932, the solicitor may apply to the Court or the Court of Appeal, as the case may be, for an order declaring that the solicitor has ceased to be the solicitor acting for the party in the cause or matter, and the Court or the Court of Appeal, as the case may be, may make an order accordingly.
+934.-(1) Where a solicitor who has acted for a party in a cause or matter has ceased so to act and the party has not given notice of change in accordance with rule 930, or notice of intention to act in person in accordance with rule 932, the solicitor may apply to the Court, the Appellate Division of the High Court or the Court of Appeal, as the case may be, for an order declaring that the solicitor has ceased to be the solicitor acting for the party in the cause or matter, and the Court, the Appellate Division of the High Court or the Court of Appeal, as the case may be, may make an order accordingly.
+[S 1081/2020 wef 02/01/2021]

-(2) Despite paragraph (1), until the solicitor serves on every party to the cause or matter (not being a party in default as to entry of appearance) a copy of the order and files a notice in Form 177 of his having ceased to act as solicitor for the party, he shall, subject to rules 930 to 933, be considered the solicitor of the party until the final conclusion of the cause or matter, whether in the Court or the Court of Appeal.
+(2) Despite paragraph (1), until the solicitor serves on every party to the cause or matter (not being a party in default as to entry of appearance) a copy of the order and files a notice in Form 177 of his having ceased to act as solicitor for the party, he shall, subject to rules 930 to 933, be considered the solicitor of the party until the final conclusion of the cause or matter, whether in the Court, the Appellate Division of the High Court or the Court of Appeal.

-(3) An application for an order under this rule must -

-- (a) be made by summons in Form 178; and - (b) be supported by an affidavit stating the grounds of the application.
+- (3) An application for an order under this rule must - (a) be made by summons in Form 178; and - (b) be supported by an affidavit stating the grounds of the application.